List-KR/List-KR/README.en.md

 You can use following URLs to add List-KR to your ad blocker.

+> [!NOTE]
-> **Note**: You need to enable List-KR by finding it in language specific filters for List-KR to be work properly.
+> You need to enable List-KR by finding it in language specific filters for List-KR to be work properly.

 **AdGuard**:
 ```